Derived intersections and the Hodge theorem

 The following theorem, due to Barannikov-Kontsevich~\cite{BarKon} and Sabbah~\cite{Sab}, relates the hypercohomology of these two complexes.

 \begin{Theorem} The hypercohomology spaces of the two complexes defined above are of the same (finite) dimensions. \end{Theorem}

 \paragraph Note that the de Rham theorem is the particular case of the above result when $f = 0$.
 In~\cite{Sab} Sabbah asked for a purely algebraic proof of the result of Barannikov-Kontsevich.
-Such a proof (for the characteristic zero case) was given by Ogus and Vologodsky~\cite{OguVol}, again using positive characteristic methods.
+Such a proof was given by Ogus and Vologodsky~\cite{OguVol}, again using positive characteristic methods.

 We can ask again if these results can be rephrased as formality statements for derived intersections, and in what follows we shall give a generalization of Theorem~\ref{deRham} and a partial version of the equivalence in Theorem~\ref{statements}.